AlgoMystique/Tech-Quiz-Test-Suite2/README.md

-# Tech Quiz Test Suite
+# QuizGuard

-This project is an enhancement of a fully functioning Tech Quiz application built using the MERN stack (MongoDB, Express.js, React, Node.js).
+This project is an enhancement of a fully functioning Tech Quiz application ( QuizGuard)  using the MERN stack (MongoDB, Express.js, React, Node.js).
 Cypress is integrated for both component and end-to-end testing.

 ![Demo](https://static.bc-edx.com/coding/software-dev/19-Testing/assets/19-testing-homework-demo.gif)